Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

 Crystal Dragon Jesus: The Echidnas have a holy book known as "The Tomes."
-Knuckles mother is seen praying in a an Aurorium, a place filled with stained glass windows and dedicated to the worship of Aurora.
+Knuckles mother is seen praying in an Aurorium, a place filled with stained glass windows and dedicated to the worship of Aurora.
 They also have a prophecy frotelling the arrival of "The Avatar" and a "Lost Tribe" wandering the face of the planet in search of a "Promised Land."
 Knuckles' Great Grandfather acts as a spiritual leader for the tribe and is known as a "Mitre" or prophet.
 He is also known to commune with powerful incorporeal beings that only he can see.

-Dark Lord On Life Support: Dimitri was quickly drained of his Enerjak power and left decrepit.
+Dark Lord on Life Support: Dimitri was quickly drained of his Enerjak power and left decrepit.
 The Dark Legion was forced to turn him into a cyborg to keep him alive.
 Dr. Finitivus, seeking to learn the power of Enerjak, disassembled him, leaving him as just a head in a floating bubble.

-Defecting For Love: What happened with Julie-Su and Knuckles.
+Defecting for Love: What happened with Julie-Su and Knuckles.
 Made even stronger when it's revealed that Julie-Su is one of Dimitri's descendants.

 Demoted to Extra: The Substitute Freedom Fighters.
 One eventually becomes so bitter about it, he runs for office just so he can make a difference and vent his frustrations.
-Two other members of the Substitute Freedom Fighters are on the council as well.
+Two other members of the Substitute Freedom Fighters were on the council as well.

 Snively served as this to both Robotnik and later Eggman.
 For that matter, Lien-Da and the other Dark Egg Legion Grandmasters could be considered Co-Dragons as well, since they're all equally ranked and report directly to Eggman.

-The Bride of Conquering Storm could be said to have acted as this to the Iron Queen; she accompanied the Queen to the Eggman Empire when she assumed control of it from the insane Eggman, and was later sent back to the Dragon Kingdom to enforce the Iron Dominion's control over the region.
+Conquering Storm could be said to have acted as this to the Iron Queen; she accompanied the Queen to the Eggman Empire when she assumed control of it from the insane Eggman, and was later sent back to the Dragon Kingdom to enforce the Iron Dominion's control over the region.

 Following the events of "Genesis", Eggman gained a new chief enforcer in Mecha Sally.